 I “get” it.
 It’s an ambitious novel that succeeds at combining multiple genres that usually don’t mix in a way that really works.

 Kaliane Bradley’s The Ministry of Time is something like three parts romance, one part thriller, one part history fiction and one part science fiction.
-At its heart, its a romance.
+At its heart, it’s a romance.
 There’s the constant longing and desire expressed by the protagonist and the “will they won’t they” throughline that is used to prop up all the other genre tropes Bradley is masterfully juggling.

 Kaliane Bradley, and the narrator in The Ministry of Time, is a “passing” mixed race person raised by an immigrant mother displaced from her country and her people.
 This is relevant to my experience of reading through the novel because it comes up a lot in the text and because this is also my lived experience.

 It’s good, it’s entertaining and I feel comfortable boosting the signal of the Ministry of Time in my own little way because of how well it portrays a lived experience of mine that I’ve never been able to put into words.
-Seeing parts of that lived experience expressed in this work that’s doing so many other impressive warms my heart.
+Seeing parts of that experience expressed in this work that’s doing so many other impressive things warms my heart.

 Although, I wonder what Bradley’s next novel will look like considering that she’s obviously self-inserted parts of herself (in a very fan fiction-y way) into the text, as the narrator.
 What will her next protagonist look like?